Coalescing Brownian flows: A new approach: Appendix: Connection to the Brownian web of Fontes et al. [12]

-We now briefly recall from \cite{fimr04} the construction of Brownian web in the space of compact sets of continuous paths.
-Let $\R^2_c$ denote the completion of the space-time plane $\R^2$ w.r.t.\ the metric
+We now briefly recall from \cite{44444} the construction of the Brownian web in the space of compact sets of continuous paths.
+Let $\R^2_c$ denote the completion of the space--time plane $\R^2$ with respect to the metric

-It is helpful to think of $\R^2_c$ as the continuous image of $[-\infty, \infty]^2$ under a map that identifies the lines $[-\infty, \infty] \times \{ \infty\}$ and $[-\infty, \infty] \times \{- \infty\}$ with points $(*, \infty)$,and $(*, -\infty)$ respectively.
-Let $\hat \Pi$ be the space of all continuous paths in $\R^2_c$ with all possible starting times in $[-\infty, \infty]$.
-A continuous path $\gamma$ in $\R^2_c$ with starting point $\sigma_\gamma \in [-\infty, \infty]$, is a mapping $\gamma: [\sigma_\gamma, \infty] \to [-\infty, \infty] \cup \{ *\}$ such that $\gamma(\infty) = *$, $\gamma(\sigma_\gamma) = *$ if $\sigma_\gamma = \infty$, and $t \mapsto (\gamma(t), t)$ is continuous from $[\sigma_\gamma, \infty] \to \R_c^2$.
-The space $\hat \Pi$ is equipped with the metric
+It is helpful to think of $\R^2_c$ as the continuous image of $[-\infty, \infty]^2$ under a map that identifies the lines $[-\infty, \infty] \times\{ \infty\}$ and $[-\infty, \infty] \times\{- \infty\}$ with points $(*, \infty )$, and $(*, -\infty)$, respectively.
+Let $\hat\Pi$ be the space of all continuous paths in $\R^2_c$ with all possible starting times in $[-\infty, \infty]$.
+A continuous path $\gamma$ in $\R^2_c$ with starting point $\sigma_\gamma\in[-\infty, \infty]$, is a mapping $\gamma\dvtx [\sigma_\gamma, \infty] \to[-\infty, \infty] \cup\{ *\} $ such that $\gamma(\infty) = *$, $\gamma(\sigma_\gamma) = *$ if $\sigma_\gamma= \infty$, and $t \mapsto(\gamma(t), t)$ is continuous from $[\sigma_\gamma, \infty] \to\R_c^2$.
+The space $\hat\Pi$ is equipped with the metric

-which makes $\hat \Pi$ a complete separable metric space.
-Now define $\K$ to be the space of compact subsets of $\hat \Pi$ and endow $\K$ with the standard Hausdorff metric $d_\K$.
+which makes $\hat\Pi$ a complete separable metric space.
+Now define $\K$ to be the space of compact subsets of $\hat\Pi$ and endow $\K$ with the standard Hausdorff metric $d_\K$.
 The space $(\K, d_\K)$ again turns out to be a complete separable metric space and the Brownian web can be defined as a random element in $\K$ via the following recipe.

-Fix a countable ordered set $\D = ( z_1, z_2, \ldots )$, which is dense in $\R^2$.
-Let $\cB_n := \{ W_1^c, \ldots, W_n^c \} $ be the set of $n$ coalescing Brownian paths starting from the space time points $z_1, \ldots, z_n$ as in Section~\ref{SS:Arratiaflow}, viewed as a random element in $\K$.
-In \cite{fimr04}, the authors showed that almost surely, $\cB_n$ converges in $\K$ to some random element $\cB_\infty$, which they called the Brownian web.
+Fix a countable ordered set $\D= ( z_1, z_2, \ldots)$, which is dense in $\R^2$.
+Let $\cB_n:= \{ W_1^c, \ldots, W_n^c \} $ be the set of $n$ coalescing Brownian paths starting from the space--time points $z_1, \ldots, z_n$ as in Section~\ref{SSArratiaflow}, viewed as a random element in $\K$.
+In \cite{44444}, the authors showed that almost surely, $\cB_n$ converges in $\K$ to some random element $\cB_\infty $, which they called the Brownian web.
 Its distribution does not depend on the choice of $\D$.
-Let $\calW_\infty$ be distributed according to the coalescing Brownian flow on $\HH$.
+Let $\calW_\infty$ be distributed according to the coalescing Brownian flow on~$\HH$.
 It is natural to ask how these two different objects $\cB_\infty$ and $\calW_\infty$ are related.